Nicosoh/mpc_MuJoCo/README.md

 ## Notes
 Add the configs to the [config.yaml]](config.yaml) by creating a new section for your model.
 Some settings like the lengths or pole/beams can't be added in and will need to be defined in the [models_xml](models_xml) and [pin_models](pin_models) instead.

+## Data Structure
+To perform offline training of the neural networks, data will be collected.
+In the simpliest case, it will be the states (pos & vel) with the associated cost as queried from acados.
+Respectively, this will form the input and output of the model which acts as the long horizon oracle.

+### Cartpole
+`states = (x, theta, x_dot, theta_dot)`
+`cost = cost`